$49.90 $89.99 Buy It Now

 When choosing a security camera, it is important to consider several key requirements to ensure optimal performance and functionality.
 Some of the key requirements to keep in mind include:

-See also How to set up live security camera
+See also How long do starbucks keep security camera footage

 1. Resolution: High-resolution cameras provide clearer and more detailed images, making it easier to identify individuals and objects.
 Consider cameras with at least 1080p resolution for better quality.